 The Murie Legacy

+The Murie Ranch became a campus of Teton Science Schools in 2015.
 Today, the Murie Ranch is a place where Teton Science Schools’ mission is exemplified on a daily basis.
-Visitors arrive at the ranch, curious about its origin and purpose, and are greeted by Docent Dan.
-Dan’s daily tours take visitors on an engaging journey through Murie history as he brings the homestead to life with anecdotes and stories.
+Visitors arrive at the ranch, curious about its origin and purpose, and are greeted by Ranch Docents.
+The Docent’s daily tours take visitors on an engaging journey through the Murie history as he brings the homestead to life with anecdotes and stories.
 Throughout the summer, Front Porch Conversations at Mardy’s cabin provide an opportunity to discuss themes of conservation and place-based education.

-The Muries and Majors started their work separately, but their legacies have merged and grown into an organization whose mission is to inspire the qualities that they held dear—curiosity, engagement and leadership.
-Teton Science Schools’ future will continue to honor that important legacy.
+Ted and Joan Major, founders of Teton Science Schools, were friends of Olaus and Mardy Murie and supporters of their work.
+The Muries and Majors started their work separately, but their legacies have merged and grown into an organization that upholds the qualities they held dear–curiosity, engagement and leadership